ZupIT/beagle-docs/content/en/Tutorials/Test/Benchmark Beagle Movies.md

 To more complex screens, the server-driven payload will be bigger.
 It is important to mention that Beagle uses a [cache](/resources/cache/) mechanism and this test is only considered in the first request.

 {{% alert color="info" %}}
-The advantage when using Beagle it is because **you only develop the screen once**, while in other native screens you will have to develop for every platform.
+The advantage of using Beagle is that **you only develop the screen once**, while in other native screens you will have to develop one for every platform.
 {{% /alert %}}

 ### Response time